Saitej0211/sql-data-warehouse-project/EDA/readme.md

 1. **Open pgAdmin or DBeaver.**
 2. Connect to your PostgreSQL database that contains the `gold` schema.
-3. Copy the full SQL script (`gold_layer_analysis.sql`) into a query editor window.
+3. Copy the full SQL script (`EDA.sql`) or run each numbered SQL file sequentially.
-4. Execute section by section, or run the entire script for a complete analysis.
+4. Execute section by section to analyze key metrics or run the entire workflow.
-5. Review outputs to understand data quality, business insights, and performance metrics.
+5. Review query outputs for data validation and insight generation.

 ---